-The Royal Society of Biology's Regional Grants of between £50 - £500 help members run an event or activity in their region that engages members and the local community with biology.
+Regional Grants of between £50 - £500 help members run an event or activity in their region that engages members and the local community with biology

-Currently in its forth year the grant scheme has funded over 50 applications to run events across the UK and internationally.
+Currently in its fifth year, the grant scheme has funded over 100 events to take place across the UK and internationally.
 Upcoming events are on our events pages and here is a taster of some past events:

 23-25 May 2016